tuchandra/sitev2/content/posts/section_230_and_neutrality.md

 ## The real neutrality question
-But Ted Cruz is wrong all the time, and that's not the most interesting part to me.
+That's not the most interesting part to me---Ted Cruz is wrong all the time.
 Platforms like Facebook, Twitter, and YouTube are in hot water with both parties for different reasons.

 Democrats seem to believe that they're not moderating enough (by e.g., Facebook allowing false political ads, the rampant spread of misinformation on Twitter, and potential radicalization pathways on YouTube).
 Republicans often claim they're censoring right-wing views.

-Both, though, miss the core point: **a platform cannot be neutral, at least when content is shown algorithmically**, nor should it be:
+Both, though, miss the core point: **a platform cannot be neutral, at least when content is curated algorithmically**.
+Two recent examples come to mind:
  * Twitter choosing not to allow political ads is a decision that likely hurts less well-known candidates.
-Choosing to keep them would likely result in false advertising.
-Both are decisions with impacts, and neither is "neutral."
+Choosing to keep them would likely result in false advertising that misleads voters.
+Both are decisions with real impacts, and neither is "neutral."
  * No one [seems](https://dl.acm.org/doi/abs/10.1145/3351095.3372879) to [know](https://arxiv.org/abs/1912.11211) what YouTube's recommendation algorithm does, but whatever they find it can't be neutral; *any* recommendation algorithm they use will implicitly assign value judgments to different types of content.

 Put otherwise, it's impossible for these platforms to achieve any standard of neutrality in the age of algorithmic content curation.
 Requiring the FTC to "certify" neutrality among big tech platforms, as Sen. Hawley [proposed](https://www.theverge.com/2019/6/19/18684219/josh-hawley-section-230-facebook-youtube-twitter-content-moderation) last year, would be an unenforceable and partisan disaster.

-Moreover, those who are arguing in favor of increased moderation (Democrats) ought to *defend* Section 230.
+Moreover, those who are arguing in favor of increased moderation ought to *defend* Section 230.
 It's certainly appealing to proclaim that Facebook should be responsible for the content posted there, but in practice it's impossible for them moderate such an enormous platform.
-Repealing Section 230 (like Biden proposed!) would more likely result in a lack of *any* moderation, so as to protect themselves from liability like CompuServe in 1991.
+Repealing 230 (like Biden proposed!) would more likely result in Facebook abandoning *all* moderation efforts, so as to protect themselves from liability like CompuServe in 1991.

 There are legitimate criticisms of these platforms, to be sure---the lack of visibility into and control over algorithmic feeds is my primary one---but conflating neutrality, transparency, and accountability misses the heart of the issue.

 ## Closing thoughts
-This is the output of a two-day deep dive into Section 230.
+This is the output of a two-day deep dive into Section 230 that has been incredibly fascinating.
 I have to acknowledge my girlfriend Erica for pointing me to the original [Verge article](https://www.theverge.com/2019/6/21/18700605/section-230-internet-law-twenty-six-words-that-created-the-internet-jeff-kosseff-interview), which sent me down the rabbit hole.
 I have Kosseff's book on my [reading list]({{< ref "/reading_list.md" >}}) now, and I hope to get to it soon.

 The questions surrounding large tech platforms are as important as they have ever been.
 But to have any hope of combating the real issues that exist, we have to approach the problem from shared understanding: there is no such thing as a neutral platform.
 Any solutions to the (again, substantive)! issues with Section 230 must bear this in mind.